-- Be owned by those that influence their outcome.
+- Have ownership by those that influence their outcome.

 - Be something that focuses a team on a common goal.

-- Be ridiculously hard to compile, taking valuable resources away from other activities.
+- Ridiculously hard to compile, taking valuable resources away from other activities.

-- Be used as a weapon for political ends.
+- Used as a weapon for political ends.